cristory2000/AutoComplete/README.md

 ```

 ## Writeup
-Once you have completed your assignment, write a short paper (500-750 words) using [Github Markdown syntax](https://guides.github.com/features/mastering-markdown/) and named `a2.md` that summarizes your project in the following ways:
+ `a2.md` summarizes your project in the following ways:
 1. Discuss how you solved the autocomplete problem in some detail.
 Include
     * how you set up the data structures necessary for the problem and
     * how your algorithms for both tasks proceeded.